xuechengwei/Sublime-text-2/Packages/CodeIgniter Snippets/README.md

 [sublime]: http://www.sublimetext.com/
 [package_control]: http://wbond.net/sublime_packages/package_control

-If you find error or wathever just fork it and send me a pull request.
+If you find error or whatever just fork it and send me a pull request.

 ### List of avaiable shortcuts ###